 Chamber Makeup State House 55 Democrats 45 Republicans Opportunity Assessment In 2019, Future Now Fund helped to flip Virginia and since we did, Virginia lawmakers have passed policy after policy that has helped improve lives.
 However, this critical governing majority is just five seats away from being broken in the House of Delegates — the only chamber in the state up for election in 2021.
 Narrow special interests are hoping to seize back a chamber that works for them, instead of all Virginians.
 This first election of the Biden presidency will be a litmus test to see if suburban voters will remain energized.
+Chip in to help Future Now Fund defend this majority!
 The Stakes As the first state in the South to flip control for a governing majority committed to achieving America’s Goals, Virginia has become a model for improving lives in the region.
 Since 2019, lawmakers have: Expanded voting rights, including passing automatic voter registration and same-day voter registration.Implemented important police reforms, such as preventing the rehiring of police officers with records of misconduct and ending the transfer of military weapons to police departments.Furthered good jobs by protecting whistleblowers and encouraging the creation of worker cooperatives.Made healthcare more affordable by imposing a cap on insulin payments and expanding insurance coverage for hearing aids for kids.Invested in children by making it easier for school districts to offer expanded breakfast programs that improve student performance and help fight hunger, and also by establishing a more unified system of early childhood care and education.Strengthened drinking water protections by limiting known toxins in drinking water, protecting families, homes, schools and businesses from harmful toxins.
 2021 Political Landscape In 2021, the entire House of Delegates will be up for election and Republicans need to win just five seats to break the Democratic majority.
 It seems likely the election will be conducted under old district lines that favor Republicans because of Census delays.
 Virginia elections tend to favor the party that does not hold the White House and we know that the radical rightwing is going to be heavily focused on winning back the state.
 In light of that disadvantage, our endorsed candidates will need real resources to get their message to voters.
 In 2019: If less than 2,000 votes had switched across five seats, then chamber control would have gone the other way.FNF-endorsee Nancy Guy flipped her seat by just 27 votes, making it one of the closest races we have ever participated in.FNF-endorsee Joshua Cole became the only Democrat to represent a seat that supported Donald Trump, flipping a seat crucial to breaking the Republican majority.